Azure/azureml-examples/cli/assets/component/README.md

 ### Define optional inputs and default value in command component

 We also provide to specify the default value and whether input is option when define command component.
-- Inputs with default value will take the default value if no value provided during runtime.
+- Inputs with default value will take the default value if without value provided during runtime.
 - To make input work as optional, you need use `$[[command_with_optional_input]]` to embrace command line with optional input.
 And if inputs marked as optional and no value provide during runtime, this command line will ignore.

 For example, in following yaml
-- max_epocs is optional but no default value
+- max_epocs is optional but without default value
-- learning_rate is optional and have default value
+- learning_rate is optional and with default value
-- learning_rate_schedule is optional and have default value
+- learning_rate_schedule is optional and with default value

 ```yaml
 inputs: